-On Opening Day, each year, I gave each staff member an inspirational poem about teaching.
-The poems were typed on decorative paper with a small trinket (hear, shell) attached.
+On Opening Day, each year, I gave each staff member an inspirational poem about being a teacher.
+The poems were typed on decorative paper with a small trinket (heart, shell) attached.
 Often I would see it in the classrooms, and that made all the printing and gluing worth the effort.

-So, as we end the 2018-2019 school year, I share with you my Opening Day poem from 2010-2011.
-How many of the 13 items below sound like you this past school year?
+So, as we end our semester together, I want to share with you my Opening Day poem from 2010-2011.
+How many of the 13 items below sound like you this past semester?

 - Real teachers grade papers in the car, during commercials, in faculty meeting at times in the bathroom.